kenchrcum/s3-encryption-proxy/docs/adr/0002-multipart-upload-interoperability.md

-# ADR 0002: Multipart Upload Interoperability and Security
+# ADR 0002: Multipart Upload Security Validation and Interoperability

 ## Status
 Accepted

 ## Context

-The S3 Encryption Gateway must support multipart uploads to maintain S3 API compatibility for large object uploads.
+The S3 Encryption Gateway supports multipart uploads for S3 API compatibility, but **multipart uploads are not encrypted** due to fundamental architectural limitations.
+When multipart uploads are enabled, the gateway must handle them securely while ensuring users understand the security implications.

 Multipart uploads are critical for:
 - Large file uploads (>100MB) where single-part uploads may timeout
 - Resumable uploads that can recover from network failures
 - Parallel upload performance through concurrent part uploads